nathancassano/snes2asm/README.md

 * Extract and edit game assets like graphics, palettes and tile-maps.
 * Advanced code path detection and label generation.
 * SNES register symbol detection with code commentary.
+* Support for arrays, indices and encoded text
+* Integrated data decompression and recompression.
 * Custom configuration of game disassembly.